Signs That You Will Be Denied for Disability SSDI

 Too Much Income

 SSDI exists so that individuals who genuinely need financial assistance can access it.
-You may not qualify for SSDI if your income is too high.
+You may have your claim for SSDI denied if your income is too high.

 It’s sometimes possible to work and continue earning SSDI benefits.
 However, you can’t receive SSDI benefits if your income crosses a certain threshold, which the agency updates regularly to adjust for the rising cost of living.